Welcome to Reception and Nursery

 A message from our Executive Head

-I am very proud to be the Executive Headteacher of the GGLV Federation.
+I am very proud to be the Executive Headteacher of the Phoenix Federation.
 We have wonderful, eager learners who contribute greatly to the leadership of the schools.

 We are all aware that we need to improve outcomes for our children at both schools.
 The most effective way to do this is to improve the quality of teaching for learning, this is what we are busy doing now.
 We are all learners, it’s important to us that we are constantly improving and learning alongside our children.